microsoft/vscode-docs/docs/editor/codebasics.md

 By default, VS Code requires an explicit action to save your changes to disk, `kb(workbench.action.files.save)`.

-However, it's easy to turn on `Auto Save`, which will save your changes on idle.
+However, it's easy to turn on `Auto Save`, which will save your changes after a configured delay or when focus leaves the editor.
 With this option turned on, there is no need to explicitly save the file.
-This can be a great feature, but if you are using file watchers to automate tasks, you may want to turn this behavior off so that you have greater control when tasks run in the background.

-To turn on Auto Save (or turn it off), simply open the Command Palette, `kb(workbench.action.showCommands)`, and type `auto` to filter the list and hit `kbstyle(Enter)`.

-You can also find this setting as an option on the `File` menu.
+To configure Auto Save, open **User Settings** or **Workspace Settings** and find the associated settings:

+* `files.autoSave`: can have the values `off` to disable auto save, `afterDelay` to save files after a configured delay and `onFocusChange` to save files when focus moves out of the editor of the dirty file
+* `files.autoSaveDelay`: configures the delay in milliseconds when `files.autoSave` is configured to `afterDelay`

 ## Search Across Files